 The Fire Department expanded their space in 1983 and formally donated the schoolhouse to the Lopez Library League.
 That year, the League spearheaded a drive to form a tax-supported library district.
 Out of this effort they purchased the land across the street and moved the Little Red Schoolhouse to the present location.
-With the move, Howard “Pete” Peterson designed two new wings that were added to the original building.
+With the move, Howard “Pete” Peterson designed three new wings that were added to the original building.
 The Lopez Library opened its doors on Saturday, April 12, 1986.
 The Library has since had two additional remodels, more than doubling floor space.
 The building has been an important part of the Lopez community for well over 100 years!

 Below, is a student’s recollection from Sara Bruns Dillman, who attended the Lopez School from 1909-1915